Jeremy Smith reports the eight-year, $1.6 million, programme to cut landfill waste from Kāpiti has made absolutely no difference.

 The news is better for kerbside recycling: it has not gone up, but it has not gone down either.

 The report writers note that increased waste is a result of economic and population growth.. but it is not the result the Kapiti council was looking for.
+You can contact few services that makes sure the necessary items are delivered to your door to manage and control the amount of waste generating in your area.
 Even with companies like EZ Woodstock Junk Removal sorting out waste disposal in an Eco-friendly manner, the landfills keep increasing.
+The Classic Cleanouts junk removal can help clearing the space.

 The taskforce report notes that the price for roll off dumpsters for food and green waste make up about one third of waste going into transfer stations and about half the material picked up from kerbsides.